gibsonpp/GR-sslcm-data/README.md

 ### Notes and limitations

-Carcass collection is limited by when spawning ground surveys occurred in a given year and population.
-Sometimes planned surveys have to be skipped due to (for example) wildfire or a landowner denying permission to access the site.
-Most spawning reaches are surveyed multiple times during the spawning season, and carcasses are more likey to be recovered during the late surveys, when a majority of fish have completed spawning.
-If the last survey of a reach is skipped, then this will likely result in missing most of the carcass recovery opportunities.
+Carcass collection is limited by when spawning ground surveys occur.
-Later surveys are more likely to encounter carcasses.
+Sometimes planned surveys must be skipped due to (for example) wildfire or a landowner denying permission to access the site.
+Most spawning reaches are surveyed multiple times during the spawning season, and carcasses are more likely to be recovered during the late surveys, when most fish have completed spawning.
+If the last survey of a reach is skipped, then this will likely result in reduced carcass recovery rates.

-Some populations have much higher carcass recovery probabilities than others.
+Carcass recovery rates vary among populations.
 Wilderness streams - i.e., the Minam River, among the GR-LCM populations - tend to have very low carcass recovery probabilities, presumably due to relatively higher abundances of scavengers.
-Carcass recovery probability is also very low on the Upper Grande Ronde River, due to a combination of heavy scavenger pressure and (in most years) low numbers of fish (ODFW, unpublished data).
+Carcass recovery probability is also very low on the Upper Grande Ronde River, due to a combination of heavy scavenger pressure, limited surveyor access to spawning reaches, and (in most years) low numbers of fish (ODFW, unpublished data).

 Carcass recovery probability is biased by fish size and sex.
-Larger fish are more likely to be recovered than smaller fish, and recoveries of age-3 (“jacks”) carcasses are especially rare, relative to recoveries of age-4 and age-5 carcasses (Murdoch et al. 2010; Zhou 2002; ODFW, unpublished data).
-Additionally, females are more likely to be recovered than males, presumably due to behavioral differences: females are likely to die at or very near their redd, and those locations are the most closely observed by surveyors (Murdoch et al. 2010; ODFW, unpublished data).
+Larger fish (i.e., age-4 and age-5) are more likely to be recovered than smaller fish (i.e., age-3) (Murdoch et al. 2010; Zhou 2002; ODFW, unpublished data).
+Additionally, females are more likely to be recovered than males, presumably due to behavioral differences: females are likely to die at or very near their redd, and those locations are the most closely observed by surveyors (Hoffnagle et al. 2008; Murdoch et al. 2010; ODFW, unpublished data).

-In the GR-LCM, we corrected for biased carcass recovery probabilities when using carcass data to estimate sex and age composition of returning adult fish.
+In the GR-LCM, we corrected for biased carcass recovery probabilities when using carcass data to estimate age composition of returning adult fish.

 ## Adult: prespawn-surv